 Chike truly lives out the call of Mark 16:15: “Go into all the world and proclaim the Gospel to the whole creation.”

 He is passionate about sharing the Good News with those around him.
 So, after Chike started attending Georgia Gwinnett College, he saw it as his new mission field.

 To Chike, this is the most loving thing that you can do for someone else—to share the Good News that Jesus Christ died for our sins and rose again so that we can have eternal life with Him.

-This all started in July 2016 when Chike was handing out pamphlets in a plaza on campus and talking about the Gospel with interested students as they passed.
+It all started in July 2016 when Chike was handing out pamphlets in a plaza on campus and talking about the Gospel with interested students as they passed.
 Not long after he began, some college officials approached Chike.
 They informed him that he was not allowed to distribute materials or talk to other students about his beliefs unless he had reserved a time in a campus “speech zone.”

-Because of the changed policies and the fact that Chike graduated, two courts dismissed the case.
-But that doesn’t change the fact that college officials violated Chike’s right to free speech by silencing him twice and intimidated Joseph into silence.
+Because of the changed policies and the fact that Chike had by this time graduated, two courts dismissed the case.
+But that doesn’t change the fact that college officials had violated the Constitution by silencing Chike twice.

 That's why ADF asked the U.S. Supreme Court to hear this case.

 - July 2016: Chike sought to share his Christian beliefs on Georgia Gwinnett College’s campus but was stopped by campus officials.
 Chike was stopped a second time in August after reserving a time in the designated “speech zone.”

 - December 2016: Alliance Defending Freedom filed a complaint with the District Court for the Northern District of Georgia, Atlanta Division on behalf of Chike.